IamDenster/airbnb-clone-project/README.md

         2. A Review is for one Property.
         3. A Property can have many Reviews.
         4. A User can write multiple Reviews.

+# Feature Breakdown
+1. User Management: Implement a secure system for user registration, authentication, and profile management.
+2. Property Management: Develop features for property listing creation, updates, and retrieval.
+3. Booking System: Create a booking mechanism for users to reserve properties and manage booking details.
+4. Payment Processing: Integrate a payment system to handle transactions and record payment details.
+5. Review System: Allow users to leave reviews and ratings for properties.
+6. Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

+# API Security
+Security is a core priority for this project to protect user data, maintain platform trust, and ensure safe transactions.
+User authentication is enforced using secure password hashing and token-based mechanisms like JWT, with optional multi-factor authentication for added protection.
+Authorization is implemented using role-based access control (RBAC), ensuring users only perform actions permitted to their roles—such as property owners managing listings and guests making bookings.
+API endpoints are protected with rate limiting to prevent abuse, brute-force login attempts, and denial-of-service attacks.
+All sensitive data is encrypted—HTTPS/TLS secures data in transit, while passwords and payment information are encrypted at rest.
+Payments are processed through PCI-DSS compliant gateways using tokenization, ensuring financial information is never stored directly on the server.
+To prevent vulnerabilities such as SQL injection, XSS, and CSRF, all input is validated and sanitized using Django REST Framework and native ORM protections.
+Continuous logging and monitoring are enabled to track user activity, detect anomalies, and quickly respond to security incidents.
+These combined measures safeguard user accounts, secure property and booking data, protect payment transactions, and preserve the platform’s reliability and reputation.

+# CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying the application.
+With Continuous Integration, every code change pushed to the repository is automatically tested and validated, ensuring bugs are detected early.
+Continuous Deployment then automates the release of approved changes to staging or production environments, reducing human error and speeding up delivery.
+This is important for the project because it ensures reliable updates, reduces deployment downtime, improves team collaboration, and maintains high code quality as the platform scales.

+1. Tools That Can Be Used are:
+            1. GitHub Actions – Automates testing, builds, and deployment workflows directly from the repository.
+            2. Docker – Containerizes the application to ensure consistent behavior across development, testing, and production environments.
+            3. Docker Compose / Kubernetes – For managing multi-service deployments.
+            4. Jenkins, GitLab CI, or CircleCI – Alternatives for building more advanced CI/CD workflows.
+            5. AWS, Azure, or DigitalOcean – For cloud-based deployment and hosting.